Documentation Index

 Once configured, you can:- View the status of your GitHub integration in the Integrations tab

-- Disconnect the integration by clicking the “Disconnect” button
+- Disconnect the integration by clicking the “Disconnect” button.
+You can reconnect at any time.

 - Modify repository access by visiting the GitHub App settings in your GitHub account